rsdoiel/antenna/2023/socal_north_2023.42.md

 date: 2023-10-16, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+17 at 9:26 p.m.</em>
-The pressure of facing one of the nation&#8217;s best would generally weigh a team down.
+The pressure of facing one of the nation’s best would generally weigh a team down.
-But Desiree Becker said instead, the Bruins&#8217; word of the day was &#8220;free.&#8221;
+But Desiree Becker said that instead, the Bruins&#8217; word of the day was &#8220;free.&#8221;
-&#8220;That means something different for everyone in a lot of different ways,&#8221; said the graduate student middle blocker.
+“That means something different for everyone in a lot of different ways,” said the graduate student middle blocker.

 <https://dailybruin.com/2023/10/16/ucla-womens-volleyball-falls-to-no-3-stanford-focuses-on-playing-freely/>